connertate/connerTate/README.md

 Conner Tate
 </h1>
 <p align="center">
-👋 Hi, I'm Conner, an iOS developer with a passion for designing apps.
+👋 Hi, I'm Conner, an iOS Developer with a passion for designing and building apps.
 </p>

-## Experience Developed
+# Experience
 📚 Bachelors in Computer Science from The University of North Carolina at Chapel Hill - 2020

 🎬 Working on set in film industry for TV shows in Charleston, SC & Wilmington, NC.